AjNavneet/News-Search-Sentence-BERT-ANNOY/readme.md

 7. `docker-compose.yml`

 - The `notebooks` folder contains reference materials.
-- The `src` folder contains Python functions organized into different files, which are called by `server.py` to run the project.
+- The `src` folder organizes Python functions into different files, called by `server.py` for project execution.
-- `Dockerfile` and `docker-compose.yml` are used to deploy the model on AWS cloud.
+- `Dockerfile` and `docker-compose.yml` facilitate the deployment of the model on AWS cloud.
 - `requirements.txt` lists all required libraries with respective versions.

----

-## Key Concepts Explored

-1. The importance of search relevance in enhancing user experience and engagement.
-2. Understanding the transformers used in Large Language Models (LLMs).
-3. Data preprocessing steps.
-4. The concept and implementation of semantic embeddings using the SBERT model.
-5. SBERT model training.
-6. Utilizing ANNOY for indexing high-dimensional embeddings.
-7. Docker containers for packaging and deployment.
-8. Deployment on AWS using services like EC2.
-9. Integrating SBERT and ANNOY to build an efficient search system.
-10. Application of NLP techniques in improving search relevancy.
-11. The end-to-end process of developing and deploying an ML project.

 ---